sslab-gatech/portal/vfio.md

         return iommu;
 }
 ```

-This function allocates vfio_iommu struct instance and fill out the information.
+It allocates vfio_iommu struct instance, fill out the information, and return it.

+### Attach vfio groups to vfio-iommu-driver (vfio_iommu_type1_attach_group)
-Retrieved vfio_iommu will be used by __vfio_container_attach_groups function
+Retrieved vfio_iommu will be used by __vfio_container_attach_groups function to
-to XXX
+attach the group to the IOMMU driver.
+Remember that the container is the bigger
+higher level concept embracing multiple groups of vfio.

 ```cpp
 /* hold write lock on container->group_lock */